bulgantamiri/fibostackclient/doc/source/contributor/humaninterfaceguide.rst

-As most services implement some form of versioning and use this to both add new functionality and to modify or remove existing functionality, it is imperative that OpenStackClient provides a mechanism to configure the API version used.
+As most services implement some form of versioning and use this to both add new functionality and to modify or remove existing functionality, it is imperative that fibostackClient provides a mechanism to configure the API version used.
-Unlike major API versions, support for API microversions or API extensions is implemented via logic in the command itself.
-OpenStackClient commands should indicate the minimum or maximum API microversion or the API extension required for given actions and options in the help string for same.
-Where a user attempts to use a feature that requires a particular microversion or extension that the service does not support, OpenStackClient should fail with an error message describing these requirements.
+Unlike major API versions, support for API microversions or API extensions is implemented via logic in the command itself. fibostackClient commands should indicate the minimum or maximum API microversion or the API extension required for given actions and options in the help string for same.
+Where a user attempts to use a feature that requires a particular microversion or extension that the service does not support, fibostackClient should fail with an error message describing these requirements.
 Like API versions, the requested can be configured by the user using options (``--os-{service}-api-version``), environment variables (``OS_{service}_API_VERSION``) or configuration in